“There is always light, if only we’re brave enough to see it.~Amanda Gorman

 We shared the story of our Lumenary, Ms. Dudley, over one year ago.
 But as with everything pandemic related, it seems time moved slower than anticipated.
 As such, it’s taken until now to fulfill our gift to her.
 This past week, we completed three custom Sensory Regulation Courses on the campus of 156th Street Elementary…Keep reading

 Here at LumenSparQ, our mission is to spotlight our local heroes and provide support through financial, material, or human resources as best fit each situation.
-When we discover a local hero giving food and other necessities to families in need, we may support her with the person-power to package and distribute supplies.
-Support may also take the form of purchasing specific goods she may lack.
-If a local hero is providing after school classes for parents, we may help him with funding for new learning materials or through in-person professional development and coaching.
+When we discover a local hero giving food and other necessities to families in need, we may support them with the person-power to package and distribute supplies.
+Support may also take the form of purchasing specific goods they may lack.
+If a local hero is providing after school classes for parents, we may help them with funding for new learning materials or through in-person professional development and coaching.

 Because each hero’s story is unique, we stay flexible to support in ways where our strengths are the most impactful and our existing resources most helpful.

-This website, along with our related social media outlets, will share the good work.
+This website, along with our related social media outlets, shares the good work.
 We hope to inspire others, like you, to get involved.
 Come join us on this journey.